 “Combination chemotherapy remains the mainstay of treatment.
 That hasn’t changed, and it’s not going to change anytime soon, whether we’re talking about localized disease or advanced disease,” Philip said.
 “However, exploiting DNA repair defects in the form of BRCA1/2 mutations is now an established form of treatment, and we’re trying to expand that into other mutations.”

 In an interview with Oncology Nursing News®, Philip detailed his presentation from the 2022 ESMO World Congress on Gastrointestinal Cancer on new treatment options in pancreatic cancer.
 He highlighted unmet needs for these patients, emerging targets and agents in the space, and his hopes for future developments in the field.
-Philip is a professor of oncology and pharmacology at Wayne State University School of Medicine and the Kathryn Cramer, MD, Endowed Chair in Cancer Research and leader of the Gastrointestinal and Neuroendocrine Multidisciplinary Team at Barbara Ann Karmanos Cancer Institute.
+Philip is a professor of oncology and pharmacology and the medical director of research and clinical care integration at the Henry Ford Cancer Institute.

 Oncology Nursing News®: What characteristics affect choice and sequence of therapy in pancreatic cancer?

 Philip: We [have to consider] the stage of the patient and a number of other factors.
 For patients who have localized disease and are resectable, certainly we’d like to get them to surgery, either giving them neoadjuvant chemotherapy and then doing surgery, or surgery up front.
 [Then there are] patients with locally advanced, unresectable disease, or patients who come to us with metastatic disease—the latter [comprise approximately] 50% of patients with pancreatic cancer.
 Those patients are started off with combination chemotherapy, keeping in mind that not every patient can get combination chemotherapy.